matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 `M_UNKNOWN` with a 400 Bad Request, the client should assume that the request being made was invalid.

-The common error codes are:
+#### Common error codes

+These error codes can be returned by any API endpoint:

 `M_FORBIDDEN`
 Forbidden access, e.g. joining a room without permission, failed login.